radishland/radish/README.md

 export const myIOPlugin: Plugin = {
   name: 'my-io-plugin',
-  handlers: [IOCountTXTReads, IODecorateTXT, IOHandleTXTOnly, IOReadHandler, IOWriteHandler] }
+  handlers: [
+    IOCountTXTReads,
+    IODecorateTXT,
+    IOHandleTXTOnly,
+    IOReadHandler,
+    IOWriteHandler
+  ]
+}
 ```
-When handlers rely on delegation, the order matters, and the first handler of the list is executed first.
-All built-in plugin handlers are total, so you can safely build specialized handlers decorating or delegating to these handlers.
+When handlers rely on delegation (`Handler.continue(...)`), the **order matters**.
+Handlers are evaluated in sequence with the first handler of the list being executed first.

+All built-in plugin handlers in Radish are total, so you can safely build specialized handlers that delegate or decorate them.

-Once your plugin is ready, extend Radish's behavior by prepending it to the `plugins` field of your config file.
+Once your plugin is ready, extend Radish's behavior by prepending it to the `plugins` array of your config file.

-All framework features come in the form of built-in plugins that can be extended.
-For example declarative shadow root inlining, server directives, type stripping etc. are all plugins.
+All core framework features, like declarative shadow root inlining, server directives, type stripping etc., are implemented as built-in plugins.
+You can extend, override, or layer on top of them with the plugin API.

 The provided plugins can be imported from `radish/plugins`, see the [core/src/plugins](https://github.com/radishland/radish/tree/main/core/src/plugins) folder.
 Here's an overview